 C. The faculty member meets with the student as a part of the process of determining if a violation of academic integrity has occurred.
 This meeting may at the faculty member’s discretion include the department chair or program director.
-If the student is not available on campus because the semester has ended or for other reasons, the meeting can happen by phone, mail, or e-mail.
+If the student is not available on campus because the semester has ended or for other reasons, the meeting can happen by phone, mail, or email.
 If the student is unreachable, then the faculty member determines responsibility based on the available evidence.

 D. If the faculty member determines that a violation of academic integrity has occurred, he or she is required to submit to the Registrar an Academic Integrity Incident Report(available from the Office of the Registrar), including reasonable documentation of the violation.
 The report should also indicate penalties the instructor intends to impose and whether or not the instructor recommends further sanctions through the Hearing Board process.
 Because other processes and subsequent decisions that affect student enrollment may be connected to receipt of a faculty member’s report, faculty should make every effort to complete and send the report to the Registrar immediately.
 The faculty member must provide a copy of the form to the student.
-The Registrar will then inform the faculty member if this is the student’s first offense or not.
-Because the other processes and subsequent decisions that affect a student's enrollment may be connected to receipt of a faculty member’s report, faculty should make every effort to complete and send the report to the Registrar immediately.
+The Registrar will then inform the faculty member whether this is the student’s first offense.
+Because other processes and subsequent decisions that affect student enrollment may be connected to receipt of a faculty member’s report, faculty should make every effort to complete and send the report to the Registrar immediately.

 E. If there has been no prior reported violation of academic integrity, the penalties imposed by the faculty member conclude the case unless either the student appeals the faculty member’s decision or the faculty member asks for a Hearing Board.
-If either the student or faculty member asks for a Hearing Board, the Dean of the university (or a designee) will meet with both parties to seek an appropriate resolution.
+If either the student or faculty member asks for a Hearing Board, the Dean of the University (or a designee) will meet with both parties to seek an appropriate resolution.
 The Dean may also consult with the chair or director of the department or school involved.
 If no resolution is possible, a Hearing Board will be convened.

-- When step 1D is reached and if a previous violation of academic integrity has been reported to the Office of the Registrar, the following actions are taken:
+2. When step 1D is reached and if a previous violation of academic integrity has been reported to the Office of the Registrar, the following actions are taken:

 B. The Registrar refers the matter to an Associate Academic Dean with a recommendation that a Hearing Board be convened to consider the case and to apply appropriate sanctions (see the next section).
 All Academic Integrity Incident Reports pertaining to the student are forwarded to the Hearing Board and the faculty member may be consulted by the Board.
 Depending on the gravity of the offense, the Board may impose any of the sanctions described in Step 4 of the Hearing Board procedures listed below.

 to provide a record of violations of academic integrity for a Hearing Board should a student be the subject of more than one report.
-Academic Integrity Incident Reports are disposed of following a student’s graduation or four years following a student’s last enrollment, provided the student in question has no more than one incident report or a Hearing Board does not direct otherwise.
-A student who is the subject of more than one incident report may have those reports included with the student’s permanent academic file as part of a Hearing Board regarding that student.
+Academic Integrity Incident Reports are disposed of following a student’s graduation or four years following a student’s last enrollment provided the student in question has no more than one incident report or a Hearing Board does not direct otherwise.
+A student who is the subject of more than one incident report may have those reports included with the student’s permanent academic file as part of a Hearing Board decision regarding that student.

-- No entry is made on the student’s academic transcript of a violation of academic integrity unless so directed by a Hearing Board.
+5. No entry is made on the student’s academic transcript of a violation of academic integrity unless so directed by a Hearing Board.

 A. If the incident took place outside the context of a course, the staff member will report his or her concern in writing to an Associate Academic Dean not otherwise involved with the appealsor hearing board process.
 In this context, the Associate Academic Dean will follow procedures outlined above for the faculty member in responding to the allegations.
 If the Associate Dean suspects that a violation of academic integrity has or may have occurred, he or she will submit to the Registrar an Academic Integrity Incident Report and will request that a Hearing Board be convened to investigate and possibly impose sanctions if appropriate.